pennhanlee/tp/docs/UserGuide.md

 Example Command | Result
 -----------------|--------
-`delete 2` | deletes the 2nd book in the book list.
+`delete 2` | deletes the 2nd book in the displayed book list

 | What you should see |
 | --------------- |